 In video and filmmaking terminology, a “transition” could be defined as the way in which any two video shots are joined together.

-The first point to understand about transitions is that misuse or overuse of transitions is a sign of an amateur, in the same way that overuse of slide transitions in a PowerPoint presentation are unprofessional.
+The first point to understand about transitions is that misuse or overuse of transitions is a sign of an amateur, in the same way that overuse of slide transitions in a PowerPoint presentation is considered unprofessional.
 Especially if too many different types of transitions are utilized.

 Conversely, when used professionally (“not” to the point of overuse), effective transitions bridge different video shots together to produce a better message or story flow.

-There are more transitions than depicted in this article, but the following are among the most widely used.
+There are significantly more transitions than depicted in this article, but the following are among the most widely used.